kadamiec/vscode-salesforce-query-editor/README.md

 - Webview Panel Icon is now using VS Code database codicon icon

 - The command name was changed from "SFDX: SOQL Editor" to "SFDX: Salesforce Query Editor"

+### 1.2.0

+- Add floating Help button in the editor and login pages.

 ### 1.1.0